• Skip to primary navigation

 The first time I tested these biscuits they were perfect!
 And my whole family loved them.
 So, making them again was an easy decision and deciding to put this recipe on my blog was a definite "yes".

-• refined sugar free - flavored with a little honey
+- refined sugar free - flavored with a little honey (or maple syrup)

 Ingredients

-This recipe for paleo biscuits is made with a few simple, real-food ingredients.
+These paleo drop biscuits are made with a few simple, real-food ingredients.
 Here's what you need:

 Grain Free Flours